 Check out this book for more information:“Coping with Concussion and Mild Traumatic Brain Injury, A Guide To Living With the Challenges Associated with Post Concussion Syndrome and Brain Trauma.”

-The bad news with Post Concussion Syndrome is if symptoms are present at three months post injury, it’s likely they will still be noticeable after a year if rehabilitation hasn’t been started.
-The good news is that injured tissue can be rehabilitated, but unfortunately, medications are not an option in treating concussions.
+If symptoms are still presenting three months post injury, it’s likely they will still be noticeable after a year if rehabilitation hasn’t been initiated.
+The good news is that injured tissue can be rehabilitated.
+Unfortunately, medications are not an option in treating concussions.

-Think about this statistic.
-Up to 50 percent of people with concussions can’t return to work after two weeks, and half of that number aren’t well enough to go back to work one month post injury.
-So even though the majority of concussions resolve within a month, some don’t, and the quality of life of these people is greatly affected as concussions can cause multiple dysfunctions in the brain.
+Think about this statistic – up to 50% of people with concussions are not able to return to work after two weeks.
+Half of that number aren’t well enough to go back to work one month post-injury.
+So even though the majority of concussions resolve within a month, some don’t, and the quality of life of these people is greatly affected because concussions can cause multiple brain dysfunctions.

 Each Concussion Is Unique

-Following a head injury, the blood brain barrier immediately breaks down.
-This means the blood vessels going to the brain are no longer tight, enabling other substances besides oxygen and glucose, to enter the brain.
-Inflammation from the body can also enter the brain.
-The brain has its own immune system that is separate from the body, but with the blood brain barrier compromised, the body’s immune system begins to negatively affect the brain’s immunity, leading to inflammation.
-This is a significant underlying component of PCS.
+The blood brain barrier immediately breaks down following a head injury.
+This means that the blood vessels going to the brain are no longer tight, which allows other substances besides oxygen and glucose, to enter the brain.
+The brain has its own immune system that is separate from the body.
+When the blood brain barrier becomes compromised, the body’s immune system begins to negatively impact the brain’s immune system.
+This causes inflammation, a significant underlying component of PCS.

-Another factor is that stress hormones can rise up to 300 percent following a concussion.
-These high levels of cortisol and adrenaline then break down the intestinal lining, which houses 70 percent of your immune system, leading to leaky gut, food sensitivities, autoimmunity, body-wide inflammation, and immune system dysregulation.
-It’s easy to see why symptoms are so variable and persistent in Post Concussion Syndrome.
+Another factor is that stress hormones can rise up to 300% following a concussion.
+High levels of cortisol and adrenaline can break down the intestinal lining, which houses 70% of the immune system.
+This breakdown of the mucosa in the intestines can precipitate leaky gut, food sensitivities, autoimmunity, body-wide inflammation, and immune system dysregulation.
+Symptoms are variable and persistent in Post Concussion Syndrome.

-These chronic inflammation and immune system abnormalities can lead to a host of biochemical, metabolic, and hormonal symptoms because of the wide-spread effect on all body systems.
-Inflammatory and immune markers, at this point will be elevated on lab testing findings.
-In essence, a brain injury perpetuates the breakdown of the intestinal lining, creating inflammation in the brain.
+Chronic inflammation and immune system abnormalities can lead to a host of biochemical, metabolic, and hormonal symptoms because of the wide-spread effect they have on bodily systems.
+At this point, inflammatory and immune markers will be elevated on lab testing.

 Have you had a concussion?
 What were your symptoms and did you recover quickly?
 Let me know in the comments:)